no5ix/hexo-theme-neo/source/_posts/algo_na.md

                 int mid = left + (right - left)/2;
                 you can't overflow in (right - left) because you're subtracting a smaller number from a larger number.
 That always results in an even smaller number, so it can't possibly go over the maximum.
 E.g. 80 - 50 = 30.

-                LLLLLynx said: Since (right - left) is the distance between left and right, so `left + (right - left)/2` will not be larger than the right.
+                WWWWasp said: Since (right - left) is the distance between left and right, so `left + (right - left)/2` will not be larger than the right.
 Furthermore, it will not be larger than the maximum integer.
             */
             int midIndex = leftIndex + ((rightIndex - leftIndex) >> 1);  // >> 1 等同于 除以 2
             if (numbers[midIndex] == targetNumber) {